motine/css_grid_annotator/README.md

 - If there are more items/children specified than columns in the the template, new rows will be created.
 - If there any of the children is annotated with an explicit `-ms-grid-column` or `-ms-grid-row`, the whole container will be skipped.
 - Hidden elements are skipped (`type="hidden"` or `display: none`).
 - The script also annotates containers which are dynamically inserted via JavaScript.
-But, items are only annotated if a grid container is inserted, inserting individual items stay un-annotated.
+But, items are only annotated if a grid container is inserted, inserting individual items stay unannotated.

 ## More to do